Wills • How a Living Trust Can Help You • FAQs About Wills and Trusts • Advanced Health Care Directives

 -

 The beneficiary is the person who receives the benefit of the trust.
-In a typical estate plan, the settlor, trustee and beneficiary may all be the same person.
+In a typical estate plan, the settlor, trustee, and beneficiary may all be the same person.

 A living trust usually is revocable, which means that the settlor may amend, change or terminate the living trust at any time.
 Therefore, the settlor has full control of the trust and its assets.
-When the settlor dies, the trust usually becomes irrevocable so that no one can change the settlor's plan for distributing the assets after the death of the settlor.
+When the settlor dies, the trust typically becomes irrevocable so that no one can change the settlor's plan for distributing the assets after the death of the settlor.

 Advantages Of A Living Trust